Overview

 Your future career

+The Physician Associate (PA) role was introduced to the UK in 2003.
 Physician Associates are a new type of healthcare professional under General Medical Council (GMC) regulation who receive a broad, generalist medical education.
 To work as a Physician Associate you will need to pass your university course and then you will need to pass a Physician Associate Registration Assessment (PARA) professional national exam.
 This consists of a theory and a practical section.
-Once passing the PARA exam, you will need to join the General Medical Council (GMC).
-You will then need to join a Managed Voluntary Register of Practitioners.
-This will change under new GMC regulations due to be enforced later this year.
-You are most likely to take this exam in May following the completion of your course, however, the dates of national exams are subject to GMC.
+Once passing the PARA exam, you will need to join the General Medical Council (GMC) to register and work.

 You will work alongside doctors, nurses, healthcare assistants and more to provide clinical care as part of an integrated multidisciplinary team either in a hospital or in the community.
 Physician Associates are dependent practitioners, who as they gain experience and skills can learn to work autonomously, but will always work under the supervision of a fully trained and experienced doctor.
 They bring a range of new professional talent to add to the existing skill mix within clinical teams.
 Physician Associates provide a stable, generalist section of the clinical workforce and will increasingly help to ease the current clinical workforce pressures in the NHS.